kubernetes-sigs/descheduler/keps/1397-evictions-in-background/README.md

   E.g. by creating a snapshot (per cycle, per strategy) to avoid inconsistencies.
   An evacuation request may exist without a corresponding pod before the evacuation controller garbage collects the request.
-- The descheduler needs to keep a cache of evacution API requests (CRs) and remove itself from finalizers if the request is no longer needed.
+- The descheduler needs to keep a cache of evacuation API requests (CRs) and remove itself from finalizers if the request is no longer needed.
   E.g. `evacuation.coordination.k8s.io/instigator_descheduler.sigs.k8s.io` as a finalizer.
+  The removal is allowed only when the evacuation request has its cancellation policy set `Allow`.
 - Read the eviction status from the [evacuation CR status](https://github.com/kubernetes/enhancements/pull/4565).

 #### Code changes